navaro/Engine/README.md

 ## Test Driving Engine

 First, _Engine_ with _Tool_ must be compiled from the sources in the repository.
-In the root of the repository there is a Makefile to build the project.
-There is also an Eclipse project you can use if you want to run or debug the code in an IDE.

-> :bulb: The Makefile uses "engine.ld" which is a linker script extending the default linker script of the compiler so if anything other then GCC is used, "engine.ld" file will need to be ported first.

-To compile and run the project in a codespace, just use the following commands:
+To compile and run the project in a codespace, just start a codespace from the repository using the ``` <> code ``` button in the code view of the repository.
+When the codeview is open in the browser, use the following commands in the terminal opened in the browser to compile and run the project:
 ```
 make
 ./build/engine ./test/toaster.e
 ```
-After compiling the project, you can run the "Toaster Oven" machine from the command line using "engine" (or engine.exe if you compile on Windows).
-Use the --help option to display the command line syntax.
+> :bulb: Use the --help option to display the command line syntax: ``` ./build/engine  --help ```

+> :bulb: "toaster.e" requires a configuration file named "toaster.cfg" to be located in the same directory.
+Alternatively, the location of the configuration file can be specified on the command line, if it has a different name.

 When you start the "toaster.e" machine, you will be presented with a menu.

 -----